XTRAN Example — Cross Link & Index HTML Documents

 Rules that generate HTML index from bookmark data

-These rules are run, with a version of XTRAN that re-engineers and generates HTML, once for each document variant, to create its index, after changes or additions to the Master Document.
+We run an HTML re-engineering / generating version of XTRAN with these rules, once for each document variant, to create its index, after changes or additions to the Master Document.

 Normally, we generate each document variant into its own subdirectory, so the HTML file names need not change.
 In this example, however, all of the HTML files live in the same directory, so we manually adjusted their file names and links to them.
 These are the only changes made by hand, and would not normally be necessary.

 Input to, and Output from, XTRAN

 This example uses a "mini" version of the XTRAN User's Manual to show the effects of the cross linking and indexing procedures.
 This "mini" version is not proprietary; the actual XTRAN User's Manual is proprietary and requires a nondisclosure agreement.
 Also, this "mini" version is for demonstration purposes only and is not necessarily current.
 Therefore, its contents do not constitute any representation by XTRAN, LLC about XTRAN.